yunusserhat/yunusserhat/README.md

 ## Abstract

-I'm a data scientist passionate about Data Science :bar_chart:.
-I am a Strong Advocate for 📜 open source.
+I am an Assistant Professor at the [Vocational School of Social Sciences](https://sbmyo.marmara.edu.tr/en), [Marmara University](https://marmara.edu.tr/en).
+After January 2023, however, I will research criminology, big data, machine learning, natural language processing (NLP), and spatial-temporal predictions as a Postdoctoral Researcher at the [Jill Dando Institute of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute), [University College London](http://www.ucl.ac.uk).
+Most of my interests are in data science, big data, artificial intelligence, information systems (e.g., GIS), criminology, geospatial, and football.
+My overall research goal is to be able to solve challenging real-world problems by using machine learning, deep learning, data science, and other types of analytics and visualisation tools such as Python, R, and SQL.

 - 🌱 I’m currently learning **AI**
 - 💬 Ask me about **Data Science**
 - 📫 How to reach [me](https://www.yunusserhat.com)
 - 📄 Know about my experiences [![CV Badge](https://img.shields.io/badge/My-CV-critical)](https://www.yunusserhat.com/uploads/resume.pdf)
-- :bulb: I'm interested in all things data: **Big Data, Artificial Intelligence, Data Science**
+- :bulb: I'm interested in all things data: **Big Data, AI, GIS, Criminology, Football**

 ### Connect with me: